Simon Amstell: Never Mind the Buzzcocks

 Amstell first appeared on the comedy show Never Mind the Buzzcocks as a guest during Mark Lamarr's tenure as host, in 2003 and 2006.
 Following Lamarr's departure, he was one of the series' guest hosts before becoming permanent host from 2006 to 2009.
 He said at the time that he hoped to beat "the universal, exceptionless rule that when a new host takes over an old show it is a horrible, embarrassing disaster".

 In June 2007, Amstell and long-term collaborator Dan Swimer wrote Imagine...
 A Mildly Amusing Panel Show, a spoof version of Alan Yentob's arts programme Imagine.
 Yentob and Amstell play themselves in a mock interview between what a number of commentators described as "overtly sexual" clips taken from Amstell's Never Mind the Buzzcocks episodes.
 It was followed in February 2008 by Never Mind the Buzzcocks: A Moving Tribute, which jokingly implied that Amstell had either died or retired from the show.

 On 25 April 2009, Amstell announced via his internet mailing list that he would not be hosting another series of Never Mind the Buzzcocks because of his desire to concentrate on his live tours and stand-up performances.

 Amstell received several accolades for his work on Never Mind the Buzzcocks.
 In 2007, he won the Royal Television Society Award for Best Entertainment Performance and the British Comedy Award for Best Comedy Entertainment Personality.
 And in 2008, he received a nomination for the BAFTA Award for Best Entertainment Performance; Harry Hill won the award.
 Moreover, Amstell's era was the reason why Never Mind the Buzzcocks was chosen as the 36th-best TV show of the decade by The Times.

 Writing and directing

 Grandma's House

-In 2009, BBC2 commissioned a six-part series titled Grandma's House from Tiger Aspect Productions, written by and starring Amstell, co-written by Dan Swimer.
+In 2009, BBC Two commissioned a six-part series titled Grandma's House from Tiger Aspect Productions, written by and starring Amstell, co-written by Dan Swimer.
 The show was commissioned after the airing of a pilot earlier the same year.
 Filming started in February 2010 and broadcasting began in August 2010.

 Grandma's House received a generally positive reaction from critics and audiences alike and Samantha Spiro, who played 'Liz' won a British Comedy Award.

 In April 2012, the second series of Grandma's House began airing.
 Amstell announced this would be the last series.

 Carnage

 On 19 March 2017, Amstell's mockumentary Carnage premiered on BBC iPlayer.
-It is set in the year 2067, when the UK is vegan, and older generations are suffering the guilt of their omnivorous past.
+It is set in the year 2067, when the UK is vegan, and older generations are suffering the guilt of their carnist past.